kevinjdonohue/AntergosLinux/README.md

 * **iw** -- command line based wireless device configuration utility; used / installed at the same time as tlp
 * **smartmontools** -- used by tlp to emit SMART hard drive statistics(?)
 * **thermald** -- linux thermal daemon (Intel CPUs)
-* **xbacklight** -- command line utility for adjusting the backlight (brightness) of your monitors
+* **xbacklight** -- command line utility for adjusting the back light (brightness) of your monitors
 * **x86_Energy_Perf_Policy** -- ??

 #### Themes & Icons

-I'm not sure whether this list is accurate or complete, but these are the packages that I believe I installed in order to transform the default Gnome desktop experience into something I liked better.

-* **adwaita-icon-theme**
-* **numix-icon-theme**
-* **numix-icon-theme-circle** -- favorite set of icons so far -- circular version of the numix icons
+I installed the following icons and wallpapers in order to jazz up my desktop a bit.

-* **numix-icon-theme-square**
+* **numix-icon-theme-circle**
 * **antergos-wallpapers**
 * **antergos-wallpapers-deepin**
 * **antergos-wallpapers-extra**